 He has been involved with IVAR since 2004 on projects concerned with community development, advocacy, state/third sector representation mechanisms, community participation, impact and measurement, and community asset ownership.

-Mike holds an MA in Social Policy from the University of Sussex and a PhD from the Open University where, at the Co-operatives Research Unit, he remains a Visiting Research Fellow.
-He is an active member of the VSSN (UK), Social Policy Association Action Research Network (CARN), European Social Enterprise Research Network (EMES, Belgium) and International Society for Third-Sector Research (Baltimore, USA).
-He is co-editor of practice papers for the Voluntary Sector Review Journal.
+Other interests: Mike holds an MA in Social Policy from the University of Sussex and a PhD from the Open University where, at the Co-operatives Research Unit, he remains a Visiting Research Fellow.
+He is an active member of the VSSN (UK), Social Policy Association Action Research Network (CARN) and European Social Enterprise Research Network (EMES, Belgium).